mojoatomic/rdcp/wiki/examples/RDCP-Demo-App.md

 - Done:
   - Tenant-scoped routes and RBAC (read/control) with e2e coverage
   - Rate limiting and audit applied to tenant control route
+  - Tenant object included in responses for tenant headers/routes
 - Next:
   - Add explicit tenant object in responses and debug logs when multi-tenant headers are present
   - More examples and curl snippets for tenant flows